Back to Alabama

 Limits and Unknowns

-• The bill does not limit political speech protected by the First Amendment.
+• The law does not apply to political speech protected by the First Amendment.

 Bill History